Largest acylindrical actions and stability in hierarchically hyperbolic groups: Characterizing stability

 \subsection{Stability}

 While it is well-known that contracting implies stability \cite{Behrstock:asymptotic, DrutuMozesSapir:Divergence, MasurMinsky:I}, the converse is not true in general.
 Nonetheless, in several important classes of spaces the converse holds, including in hyperbolic spaces, CAT(0) spaces, the mapping class group, and Teichm\"uller space \cite{Sultan:hypquasiCAT(0), Behrstock:asymptotic, DurhamTaylor:stable,Minsky:quasiproj}.
-We record the following relation between stability and contracting subsets which holds in a fairly general context:
+We record the following corollary of Theorem~\ref{thm:char of contracting} which gives a relationship between stability and contracting subsets that holds in a fairly general context.